-Third party withholdings are the result of legal action and will automatically be deducted per the legal requirements.
+- 10. Third party withholdings are the result of legal action and will automatically be deducted per the legal requirements.

-There are various types of deductions for:
+- 11. There are various types of deductions for:

 - Child Support Withholding

 - Federal and State Tax Liens

 - Student Loan Repayment

 - Other Legal actions

-Agencies should contact the CPB Third Party Administrator for instructions and guidance on these deductions.
+- 12. Agencies should contact the CPB Third Party Administrator for instructions and guidance on these deductions.

-HR 2.8 Termination

-To assure termination process using only the methods and procedures authorized by State law, rules, and regulations.
+To ensure termination process using only the methods and procedures authorized by State law, rules, and regulations.